Everything you need to know about the Unibet Champion Hurdle Challenge Trophy at Cheltenham Racecourse on March 16.

 Ruby Walsh is the joint-most successful jockey with four wins in the race along with Tim Molony, who won it four times in succession (1951, 1952, 1953, 1954).

-Nicky Henderson is the leading trainer having won the race six times, and J P McManus, who is the leading owner, has seven victories next to his name.
+Nicky Henderson is the leading trainer having won the race eight times, and J P McManus, who is the leading owner, has nine victories next to his name.

 2019 - Espoir D'Allen